Simmus7/AI_Python/README.txt

-Summary of Google Colab Notebooks developed in the Artificial Intelligence subject of Computer Engineering studies at EIA University, teached by Isis Bonet Cruz
+Summary of Google Colab Notebooks developed in the Artificial Intelligence subject of Computer Engineering studies at EIA University, teached by Isis Bonet Cruz.
+(Some notebooks are written in Spanish)